Van der Graaf Generator: Signing to Charisma (1969–70)

 In September, the new five-piece band began rehearsals in Notting Hill Gate and began to change its sound.
 Banton, influenced by the effects pedals popularised by Jimi Hendrix, used his electronic skills to modify a Farfisa organ, giving it a wider variety of sounds.
 Jackson was inspired by jazz musicians, particularly Rahsaan Roland Kirk, and began to play multiple saxophones (usually alto and tenor) simultaneously.
 Hammill, for his part, elected to sing in received pronunciation, exploring the full range of his vocal capabilities.
-"We were all megalomaniacs," said Banton.
+"We were all megalomaniacs", said Banton.
 "We grabbed our own space as best we could."
 The band started to gig regularly, including the first of several live appearances at the Friars Aylesbury in November.

-Tony Stratton-Smith formed Charisma Records and signed the band as his first act, who recorded their second album, The Least We Can Do Is Wave to Each Other from 11–14 December 1969 with producer John Anthony in Trident Studios.
+Tony Stratton Smith formed Charisma Records and signed the band as his first act, who recorded their second album, The Least We Can Do Is Wave to Each Other from 11–14 December 1969 with producer John Anthony in Trident Studios.
 Hammill's voice was electronically treated on "After the Flood", while "Refugees" and "White Hammer" featured cello and cornet respectively.
 Because the band finished ahead of their rehearsal schedule, Potter decided to overdub some electric guitar – an instrument he had never played before.
-The album was released in February 1970 and made the top 50 in the U.K, Melody Maker said "If all our groups were as together as this, the British music scene would improve ten-fold."
+The album was released in February 1970 and made the top 50 in the UK, Melody Maker said "If all our groups were as together as this, the British music scene would improve ten-fold."